 Senior Director, Editorial

-Leora Tanenbaum serves as the editor-in-chief for website content and publications.
+Leora Tanenbaum serves as the editor-in-chief for website content, publications, and newsletters.
 Leora is the author of five books on the lives of girls and women that are taught in sociology and gender and sexuality college courses.
-In the 1990s, she coined the term “slut-bashing,” the precursor to “slut-shaming,” and was…
+In the 1990s, she coined the term “slut-bashing,” the precursor to “slut-shaming,” and…